mantidproject/mantid/Code/Mantid/docs/source/algorithms/FitPowderDiffPeaks-v1.rst

 #################

 Fitting mode determines the approach (or algorithm) to fit diffraction peaks.

-1. Robust
+2 modes are supported:

-2. Confident: User is confident on the input peak parameters.
+1. Confident: User is confident on the input peak parameters.
 Thus the fitting will be a one-step minimizer by Levenberg-Marquardt.
+2. Robust: The given starting values of peak parameters may be too far away from true values.
+A trial-and-error approach is used.

 Starting Values of Peaks' Parameters
 ####################################

 1. "(HKL) & Calculation": the starting values are calculated from each peak's miller index and thermal neutron peak profile formula;
 2. "From Bragg Peak Table": the starting values come from the Bragg Peak Parameter table.

 Peak-fitting sequence
 #####################